OnionIoT/tau-lidar-server/GET-STARTED.md

 ### Unbox and Prep the Tau Camera

-Unpack the Tau Camera
+📦 Unpack the Tau Camera

-Make sure to remove the protective sticker from the lens
+📷 Make sure to remove the protective sticker from the lens

 ### Installing Software

 To use the Tau Studio Web App, you'll need to have Python and TauLidarServer installed.

-1. Install python
+#### 🐍 Install python
-Download and install python at https://www.python.org/downloads/.
-Make sure you install version 3.6.1 or higher.
-If you have questions about python installation, further instructions can be found at the official Python.org instructions: https://docs.python.org/3/using/index.html
+Download and install Python at https://www.python.org/downloads/. **Make sure you install version 3.6.1 or higher**.

+If you have questions about using Python, check out the [official Python.org  instructions](https://docs.python.org/3/using/index.html).

-2. Install `TauLidarServer` Python module
+#### 📩 Install the `TauLidarServer` Python module

 Open a command-line window, and run the following command:
 `python -m pip install TauLidarServer`

+#### 🥳 You're ready to use your Tau Camera!

 ## Using the Tau Camera

-### Connecting the Tau Camera to your Computer
+### 📸 Connecting the Tau Camera to your Computer

 Use a USB cable to connect the Tau Camera to your computer.
 It has a USB Type-C port, so you'll need a compatible cable.

 TODO: photo of connected Tau Camera

-### Using the Software
+### 🖥 Using the Software

 To start the Tau Studio Web App, run this in a command line window: